 Serif Affinity Photo : This is an incredible amount of power for the price.

 - The editing of the image is intuitive and easy after a little practice.

-(From this last sentence you can see that there is a bit of jargon to learn and some of the software niceties to master - but that is true of all image processing software.)
+(From this last sentence you can see that there is a bit of jargon to learn - but that is true of all image processing software.)

 Cookies can be managed in your browser or device settings.